EdwinVW/pitstop/README.md

 ![Solution Architecture](img/solution-architecture.png)

 #### PitStop Web App
 The web application is the front-end for the system.
 Users can manage customers, vehicles and the planning for the workshop from this front-end.
-The front-end will only communicate with the different APIs in the system (throug the API Gateway) hand has no knowledge of the message-broker or any other services.
+The front-end will only communicate with the different APIs in the system and has no knowledge of the message-broker or any other services.

-#### API Gateway
-The API Gateway abstracts all the APIs in the solution.
-The PitStop web application calls all APIs through the API Gateway.
-The API Gateway also offers location-transparency and load-balancing of APIs.
-It uses the *DiscoveryService* to determine the available instances of the services it load-balances.

-#### Discovery Service
-The Discovery service is a service that administers the available running instances of the API services.
-When an API service is started, it registers itself with the Discovery Service.
-When the service stops, it de-registers itself.
-The API gateway load-balances the workload over the available instances of the services that are registered with the Discovery Service.

 #### Customer Management Service
 This service offers an API that is used to manage Customers in the system.
 For now, only CREATE and READ functionality (list and single by unique Id) is implemented.